gauthavite/INF473V-Kaggle/Stage 2/README.md

 pip install open_clip_torch
 ```

 ## How to use
-Due to the size of the OpenCLIP model we are using, the process is a bit meticulous.

-We create two different models, and then we apply an ensemble method by avering the probabilities of the two models.
+We explain how to obtain the csv submission file for Kaggle, with two different models.

-### First Model
+## First Model : CLIP fine-tuned with FixMatch
-You can create the first model by typing the following command, which will finetune a linear layer at the end of the OpenCLIP model and save it in the file `open_clip_fixmatch.pt`
+You can create the first model by typing the following command, which will fine-tune a linear layer at the end of the OpenCLIP model and save it in the file `open_clip_fixmatch.pt`
 ```bash
 python open_clip_fixmatch.py
 ```

-### Second Model
-Maxence ?

-### Creating the submission
 First, you need to compute the features on the test dataset by typing
 ```bash
 python create_test_features.py